leiwanglsu/geog4057/Lectures/ArcGIS API for Python.md

 ### Search for contents

 - To add contents to a map, you can find items from your content search function
+- GIS.content will return a ContentManager object that allow users to search for contents
+- the `search` function takes a query string and a content type string as input arguments

 ```python
 from IPython.display import display